 “An example is to build base engines in one global facility in large quantities and add components later to meet the requirements of a firm order.
 This strategy meets an important customer need to receive our products when they need them.
 Working in a partnership with regional suppliers want to assemble final product as late in the demand cycle as possible.
 And, while speed is important, keeping high quality standards is just as important.”

 Toward the end of his day, George has a conference call with members of Cummins Supply Chain Leadership Team (CSCLT) about a recent Net Promoter Score workshop to drive continuous improvement.
-They are analyzing feedback from global cross-functional teams about ongoing supply chain improvement.
+They are analysing feedback from global cross-functional teams about ongoing supply chain improvement.

 “We’re on the phone with our team around the world discussing synchronized business processes.
 As we implement our Synchronized Business Planning (SBP) approach more broadly, our supply chains have to continuously improve to be responsive to different customer needs and expectations.
 The global integration of our supply chain is an important component of making our products and services so good that Cummins is their only power systems alternative.”